 - 1 teaspoon minced fresh thyme

 - A few thyme and rosemary sprigs, tied together to make a brush

 - Dry Brine the Duck: Slash the skin and fat all over the duck in a one inch diamond pattern, being careful not to cut into the flesh.
-Season the duck with the salt and pepper, inside and out.
-Rub the salt into the slashes in the skin.
+Season the duck with the salt, inside and out, and rub the salt into the slashes in the skin.
 Put the duck on a rack over a roasting pan or baking sheet.
 Store in the refrigerator, uncovered, at least overnight, or up to 48 hours before cooking.
 This lets the skin dry, and gives the salt time to dry brine the duck.

 - Stuff, truss, and skewer the duck: Remove the duck from the refrigerator 2 hours before cooking to let it come to room temperature.
 Juice the lime and reserve the lime juice for the glaze, then put the lime halves and a handful of thyme and rosemary inside the duck cavity.
 Fold the wingtips back underneath the wings, then truss the duck.
 Skewer the duck on the rotisserie spit, securing it with the spit forks.

 - Prepare the grill: Set the grill up for rotisserie cooking at medium-high heat (400°F).
 For my Weber Summit, I remove the grill grates, turn the two outer burners (burners 1 and 6) to high, and turn the infrared burner to high.
 Then I put my drip pan in the middle, over the unlit burners, and let the grill preheat for ten to fifteen minutes.
 After preheating, I turn the lit burners down to medium-high.